elbuho/SPY-Analysis-Maximum-Historical-Prices/README.md

     + max_high: Each day that SPY reach a new maximun high
     + order: The value is 1 if there is a new maximum or zero otherwise
     + year: We getit from the index of the dataset

+## Acknowledgements

+* The data for this project was collected using the yfinance package.

+## Table of Contents

+* Gather the data
+* Assess and explore the data
+* Clean the data
+* Analysis and visualization
+    + SPY Adjusted Close Prices plot
+    + Number of maximum historical prices per year
+    + Plot all series of 250 days after new high

+## Conclusion

 ## Summary of Findings